GerritCodeReview/aws-gerrit/Prerequisites.md

 # Prerequisites

 Before configuring, setting up and deploying a gerrit stack on AWS, there are some one-off operations that are required.
-These includes key creations, certificates, docker registries etc.
+These include key creations, certificates, docker registries etc.
 The prerequisites to run this stack are:

 * a registered and correctly configured domain in